 If you’re dealing with a leopard gecko that just doesn’t want to take the food that you’re trying to give them, then I suggest looking into getting your hands on some Dubia Roaches.
 Not only do they not hop around like crickets, but many people have even chosen these insects as a replacement for them because they’re a little healthier for their leopard gecko anyway.

 Not only that, but you also don’t have to worry about your leopard gecko getting attacked by the crickets while they’re in this state as well.
 They’re already prone to cricket bites when they’re not pregnant, so when they are, it’s even more of a nuisance for them to deal with.
-If you’d like to know where I get my Dubia Roaches, then check them out here on this page on Amazon.
+If you’d like to know where I get my Dubia Roaches, then check them out here on Amazon.

 With those bugs, you won’t have to worry about them putting in way too much energy in catching their food and you also won’t have to worry about crickets biting them and potentially causing sores and infections that have to be treated.